d-bl/GroundForge/docs/help/Reshape-Patterns.md

 Introduction
 ------------

+The animation shows in short how to manipulate a pattern with an editor.

 ![](animation/cropped.gif) ![](animation/almost-snapped.png)

 In the middle a single repeat that leads the dance of the pattern.
 On the right four static repeats that almost snapped together: dots with the same color help to sew the repeats together.
 These dots should sit on top of one another.
 The dance leader should move dots with the same colors together.
 It can move more at once, for example to preserve symmetry.